-I would be happy to aid you and your company in future endeavors, if you will please contact me at [telephone and email] I would welcome the chance to discuss openings.
+I would be happy to aid you and your company in future endeavors, if you will please contact me at [telephone and

 Notice that nearly every paragraph and sentence starts with I. It's all about the writer and nothing about my company.